adrianovaladar/rent-a-car/README.md

 ```
 $ ./rent_a_car
 ```
+### Another Approach: Dockerfile (for Linux)

+#### Build the docker image

+First, build the Docker image using the provided Dockerfile:

+    $ docker build -t rent-a-car .

+This command will create a Docker image tagged as rent-a-car.

+#### Run the application

+Once the image is built, run the app inside a Docker container:

+    $ docker run -it -v ~/rent_a_car_files:/usr/src/app/files -v ~/rent_a_car_files/logs:/usr/src/app/logs rent-a-car

+This command does the following:

+- -it: Runs the container interactively with a terminal;
+- -v ~/rent_a_car_files:/usr/src/app/files: Mounts the rent_a_car_files directory from your local machine (in your home directory) to /usr/src/app/files inside the container.
+  This provides persistent storage of the data;
+- -v ~/rent_a_car_files/logs:/usr/src/app/logs: This allows the application to save logs that can be useful for debugging and issue tracking;
+- rent-a-car: Specifies the Docker image to use.

 ## Usage
 Once you start the application, you'll be greeted with a simple menu.
 Just enter the number corresponding to what you'd like to do.